dysntr/damnvulnerabledefi/challenge8/Readme.md

 The `calculateDepositRequired(uint256 amount)` calculates the amount of eth you need to pay for borrowing an amount of token.

-This function uses the following calculation to figure out the collateral ratio:
+This function basically uses the following calculation to figure out the collateral ratio:

 `(amount * ((uniswapPair.balance * (10**18)) / token.balanceOf(uniswapPair))) * 2) / 10**18;`